levisstrauss/react-netflix-clone/README.md

       but more importantly, we also have styled components which really help structure all the code in the very nice way to follow.

-      Having the code source and really taking a deep look at it can really help you become a better developer and writing a better at at writing understandable and well writing code.
+      Having the code source and really taking a deep look at it, we can really become a better developer in writing a better code that can be understandable by others developers.

 - Deployment